Dr Jane Major

 I have undertaken further specialist training in working with trauma including training as an EMDR therapist.

 Since 2002 I have worked in the NHS, the third sector and in private practice with people affected by emotional distress.
 I am experienced in working with individuals, couples, families and groups.

 I use an integrative approach which means that I will use different types of therapy to best meet your needs.
-I am able to draw upon my experience and training in cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT), psychodynamic psychotherapy, systemic family therapy and emotionally focussed therapy (EFT).
+I am able to draw upon my experience and training in EMDR (Eye Movement Desensitisation and reprocessing) acceptance and commitment therapy (ACT), psychodynamic psychotherapy, systemic family therapy and emotionally focussed therapy (EFT), cognitive behavioural therapy (CBT).